• Skip to primary navigation

 How to make gluten-free yogurt cake?

-Replace all-purpose flour with cornstarch or potato starch (2 yogurt cups of starch for 1 cup of yogurt) or a gluten-free flour mixture with cornstarch.
+Replace all-purpose flour with cornstarch or potato starch (2 yogurt cups of starch for 1 cup of yogurt), or with a gluten-free flour mixture containing cornstarch.

 Love easy cakes?
 Try these next!